Cubs’ Contreras gets 3 hits and steal, beats brother, Braves

 Willson Contreras later doubled and drove in a run.
 His 24-year-old brother had two hits for the Braves.

+”During his last at-bat, he came up and he was looking at me and he said, `What are you looking at?’
+I looked right back and said, `What are you looking at?’
+That was probably the only kind of jokey moment of the day,” William Contreras said.

-William Contreras singled in the next inning but was forced out at second on an unusual double play.
-Duvall hit a flyball to shallow right that fell among three fielders — Contreras was forced out at second and Duvall, who had headed back to the dugout before getting pushed toward the base by first base coach Eric Young Sr., was called out.
+The Braves’ Contreras singled in the second inning but was forced out at second on an unusual double play.
+Adam Duvall hit a flyball to shallow right that fell among three fielders – Contreras was forced out at second and Duvall, who had headed back to the dugout before getting pushed toward the base by first base coach Eric Young Sr., was called out.

+”I would imagine Adam thought there were three outs,” Braves manager Brian Snitker said.

 Justin Steele (2-5) got his first win since his season debut April 9 against Milwaukee.
 He allowed two runs and five hits in five innings.